VR-25/acc/README.md

 # If unset, acc cycles through its database and sets the first working switch/group that disables charging.
 # If the set switch/group doesn't work, acc unsets chargingSwitch and repeats the above.
 # If all switches fail to disable charging, chargingSwitch is unset, switchDelay is reverted to 1.5 and acc/d exit with error code 7.
+# This automated process can be disabled by appending "--" to "charging_switch=...".
+# e.g., acc -s s="battery/charge_enabled 1 0 --"

 # apply_on_boot (ab) #
 # Settings to apply on boot or daemon start/restart.